fannychen623/Challenge-03-Unique-Password-Generator/README.md

 ### JavaScript Information
 * **Assignment Code and Event Listener**: Used to define the button on the application and initialize the writePassword() function upon click.
 * **function writePassword()**: Runs the function to generate the password and then paste it in the HTML output text area.
+  * Clear the characterList incase the function has already been ran previously.
   * Runs function generatePassword()
   * Paste the generated password into the output text area with the id password.
   * Initialize an alert with the generated password and details of the password length.